OWASP/owasp-mastg/Document/0x02a-Frontispiece.md

 ## Disclaimer

-Please consult the laws in your country before executing any tests against mobile apps by utilizing the MSTG materials.
-Refrain from violating the laws with anything described in the MSTG.
+Please consult the laws in your country before executing any tests against mobile apps by utilizing the MASTG materials.
+Refrain from violating the laws with anything described in the MASTG.

 Our [Code of Conduct](https://github.com/OWASP/owasp-mstg/blob/master/CODE_OF_CONDUCT.md) has further details.